Sonoma Forge Faucets Review & Rating Updated: 04/05/21

 Petaluma, CA 94952

-Footnotes:1.
+Warranty Footnotes1.
 No disclaimer of implied warranties or consequential or incidental damages is made.2.
-All finishes except PVD coatings, are that are expected to show changes and evidence of wear from handling and use over time.
-Sonoma Forge includes PVD finishes in its two-year guarantee against manufacturing defects, but living finishes are specifically excluded.
+All finishes except PVD coatings are that are expected to show changes and evidence of wear from handling and use over time.
+Sonoma Forge includes PVD finishes in its two-year guarantee against manufacturing defects but living finishes are specifically excluded.3.
+The warranty does not explain how a warranty claim is to be made and Tis missing quaifying language required by the U.S. Magnuson-Moss Warranty Act (15 U.S.C. §2301).
+However, the missing language does not diminish the rights of the faucet buyer, and in may actually strengthen those rights.

 This Company In Brief

 Founded in 1999 by Steve Rosenblatt, and now owned by CEO Erik Ambjor, Sonoma Forge sells one of the most interesting lines of faucets we have ever seen.

 They are a little hard to describe.
 The faucets somehow manage to be rustic while, at the same time, elegant; primitive but chic; familiar but fresh.
-They are definitely not your average faucet, and certainly not for the average buyer.
-They are aimed at the homeowner with an eye for cutting-edge design, a strong sense of adventure and a touch of the unconventional.
-Equally at home in a Park Avenue studio or a log home in the Idaho Rockies, they are different, striking and, in a word, unique.
+They are not your average faucet, and certainly not for the average buyer.
+They are aimed at the homeowner with an eye for cutting-edge design, a strong sense of adventure, and a touch of the unconventional.
+Equally at home in a Park Avenue studio or a log home in the Idaho Rockies, they are different, striking, and, in a word, unique.

 And, they have a story.